Please enjoy the many visual treats on the pages within...

 The production process - Aquatint - is described here

-From an original copper matrix the artist produced a limited edition of 50 prints; no open editions were ever produced; however, in preparation for the limited edition, the artist produced a single proof print, and it is offered here for the first time.
+From an original copper matrix the artist produced a limited edition of 50 prints; no open editions were ever produced; however, in preparation for the limited edition, the artist produced proof prints - only two are known to exist - and one is offered here for the first time.
 The piece includes the title (lower-left margin); the artist's scribed signature (lower-right margin); and, the notation "A/P" (lower-center margin).
 The print also includes the artist's unique "chops" embossment.

-This is a truly unique piece, beautifully presented and a wonderful find to the discriminating collector.
+This is a truly rare offering, beautifully presented and a wonderful find to the discriminating collector.

 * - Plus shipping, handling and insurance.